Columbus, OH Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar is financially worth it for most Columbus homeowners.
-With Georgia electricity rates rising 18% since 2020, solar panels provide protection against future rate increases while generating immediate savings.
+Yes, solar makes strong financial sense in Columbus, OH.
+With electricity rates rising 26% since 2021 to 16.1¢/kWh, solar panels provide protection from future rate increases while generating immediate savings.